EFT of Inflation: Reflections on CMB and Forecasts on LSS Surveys: Structures from EFT

 An age-old transfer function is given by \cite{weinbook} \be \right. \end{array}\ee where $k_{eq}$ is the corresponding momentum scale for matter-radiation equality which can be expressed in terms of matter abundance ($\Omega_mh^2$) as: \be k_{eq}=a_{eq}H(a_{eq})=0.073~{\rm Mpc}^{-1}~\Omega_mh^2.\ee

 However, the above transfer function is not too useful as it has a discontinuity near $k_{eq}$.
 Further, given latest data, one needs to have a more accurate fitting function for the same that can describe the observable universe more accurately.
-Couple of good fitting functions are available in the literature that can more or less successfully serve the purpose.
+Couple of good fitting functions are available in the literature that can more or less successfully serve the purpose like BBKS \cite{bbks} and Eisenstein-Hu \cite{eisensteinhu}.

-As it will be revealed in the next section, an essential feature of our analysis based on EFT compared to the analysis based on simulated results is that in our analysis the two-point correlation function is computed by a loop-by-loop calculations, the effects of which may play a non-trivial role in changing the shape of power spectrum (compared to the one from standard perturbation theory).
-So, one cannot say a priori which fitting function would be able to describe the observable universe more accurately.
-Rather, one needs to figure out the role of each transfer function separately, or may even need to propose new fitting function for it.

-In our analysis of LSS, we will make use of two most widely accepted transfer functions, namely the BBKS \cite{bbks} and Eisenstein-Hu \cite{eisensteinhu} transfer function, thereby making the analysis robust.
-This will help us do a comparative analysis of the viability of those fitting functions in the context of EFT for LSS.

-The BBKS transfer function \cite{bbks} dates back to 1986.
-It was proposed to resolve the discontinuity issue of the previous fitting function and to give a better fit than the previous one.
-The form of BBKS transfer function is given by \bea T_{\rm BBKS}\left(x\equiv \frac{k}{k_{eq}}\right)=\frac{\ln[1+0.171x]}{0.171x}\left[1+0.284x+(1.18x)^2+(0.399x)^3+(0.490x)^4\right]^{-0.25} \eea It can be readily checked that this transfer function gives rise to an approximately scale-independent power spectrum for linear regime and the deviations arise at relatively large value of $x$ and $k$.
-So, it takes into account a smooth transition from linear to non-linear regimes without facing any discontinuity in between.

-The second transfer function of our consideration was proposed by Eisenstein-Hu (EH hereafter) in 1998 by taking into account perturbation of Baryonic part as well.
-Written in a compact form, it looks \cite{eisensteinhu}

-where, $\Omega_b$ and $\Omega_c$ are baryon and cold dark matter (CDM) density and $T_b(k)$ and $T_c(k)$ are baryon and CDM transfer functions respectively.
-The individual components have rather complicated forms.
-Elaborating further, the CDM transfer function with different components can be written as